 Easy to Use

-AMLA wanted an experience that focused on connecting people to attorneys that could help them.
+Wanted an experience that focused on connecting people to attorneys that could help them.
 Didn’t want the fluff of typical non-profit websites.
-With that in mind I create a no-frills experience that made the site much more useful than pretty to look at.

 Designing for Two Types of Users

 Encouraging Attorneys to Join AMLA

 Half of the reason do design this website was to allow for easy member registration.
 Attorneys that want to join AMLA would simply fill out basic info, and someone from AMLA would follow up with them to get more info and complete their registration.

 Giving Immigrants Access to Legal Aid